Socialism in Argentina: 1970–1983

 The anti communist sentiments of the Cold War had vast implications on Socialism in Argentina in the form of Operation Condor.
 To be a socialist in Argentina, and in Latin America more broadly, was very dangerous.
 The regime's sentiment to combat the growing communist ideology in Latin America was dealt with the infamous disappearances.
 The initiative was employed to target those who were proponents of socialist or marxist thought, and with Argentina's history with the ideology this saw the number of missing or killed people total 30 000.
 In this way, many people were branded with the title ‘socialist’, and even vague evidence could see the victims' ‘disappearance.’
 Particularly the politically active were targeted, students, writers and Peronist guerillas.
-This period of state terrorism changed how Argentinians viewed socialism, and in many ways subdued the movement.
+This period of state terrorism changed how Argentines viewed socialism, and in many ways subdued the movement.
 This period is also considered one of the most infamous in regards to Socialism in Argentina and for many people is what comes to mind upon hearing about the ideology.
 More recently this era has had much attention drawn to it.
 The modern developments in the forms of trials and declassification of documents have brought to the forefront the movement for Socialism in Argentina and its correspondent retaliations.
 The amalgamation of the Popular socialist party and the Argentine socialist party in 1972 marked a significant moment historically for the parties.
 In 1989 the party would win the majority in Rosario.